tarwn/lessthandot-hugo/blogs/content/posts/2015-05-28-sql-2016-preview-has-been-released.md

   * SSIS incremental deployment model (aka deploy only 1 package to the SSIS catalog).
 Although I understand the reason of the SSIS team to first allow only deployments of full projects, there are a lot of customers that want this functionality.
   * Power Query in all the things! (more specifically: in SSIS and SSRS)
   * R integration in SSRS (this should allow you to do amazing things with SSRS)
-  * SSRS revamp (still have to see it though, but I&#8217;m already excited!)
+  * SSRS revamp (still have to see it though, but I'm already excited!)
   * [Temporal tables ][2]
   * [Live query plans][3] (seems pretty awesome)
   * DAX enhancements (many 2 many, median, percentiles, and so on)

-Here&#8217;s a good overview of what you can expect in SQL Server 2016:
+Here's a good overview of what you can expect in SQL Server 2016:

 [BI on your terms with SQL Server 2016][4]